Fight The Flu: Where To Get Your No-Cost Flu Shot

 Where Can I Get My Flu Shot?

-• Primary Care Provider (PCP)* – Your PCP is your first source for your health care needs, including your flu shot.
+- Primary Care Provider (PCP)* – Your PCP is your first source for your health care needs, including your flu shot.
 If you haven’t scheduled your annual wellness visit yet this year, now is a great time to get that done, too!
-STAR, STAR Kids, and CHIP Members under the age of 7 and University Family Care Plan Members under the age of 3 must get their flu shot from their PCP.
+Members under the age of 7 must get their flu shot from their PCP.

 When Should I Get My Flu Shot?